Extend and customize Drupal functionality with contributed modules.

 Varnish - integrates over an administrative socket.

-!NEW Release 2.0 is finally out, with D7 support, code & performance improvements and a lot of new features!
+!NEW Release 2.2 is finally out, with code & performance improvements and a lot of new features!
 Check changes in release notes

 Elysia Cron extends Drupal standard cron, allowing a fine grain control over each task and several ways to add custom cron jobs to your site.

 Set the timings and frequencies of each cron task (you can run some jobs every day at a specified hour, other only monthly and so on...).
 For each task you can simply choose between some frequently used options ("once a day", "once a month" ...), or use a powerful "linux crontab"-like syntax to set the accurate timings.
 You can even define your frequently used options to speed up site configuration.

 Parallel execution of cron task: you can group jobs in channels and execute then simultaneously: so a task that takes a lot of time to execute won't block other tasks that need to be executed every 5 minutes...

 You can disable all tasks, an entire channel or a single task.

 Manual force the execution of a cron tasks.

 Detailed overview of cron status with time statistics for single tasks and channels.

 powerful API for module developers: you can define extra cron tasks for your modules, each one with own default timings (site administrators can override them by configuration, other modules via hook_alter).